 It seems that none of the available political discourses deal effectively with this legacy.
 More precisely, it seems that radicalism is susceptible to sliding into an exceptionalism that repeats these patterns.
 Today’s radicals often assume they are opposing imperialism, but fail appreciate how this strange liberal imperialism already opposes itself.
 The regime feeds off their opposition.
 Perhaps the only practical politics in this situation would have to be turncoat.
 Blessed Donald Trump, Lord Protector of the Empire…

 Lacan admitted that his theory was “baroque”, and this is how we can read the doubling of subjectivity between statement and enunciation.
 This means that one should not overidentify with the subject of the address.
 Political principles should become more abstract, so they are not just words that can be manipulated in a discourse.
 Principle becomes a matter of secrecy, like the Puritan’s relation with their God.
 The order of enunciation would be the virtual principle of liberty, whereas the statement is the shifting symbolic masks of the political theater.

 The separation of these levels might be a condition of political efficacy.
 The main obstacle among leftists to this distinction seems to be zealotry, particularly the hatred of American imperialism and Zionism.
 This sentimentality often is the currency of authenticity in leftist circles, but this leads to an over-identification with the statement which ensures ineptitude.
+This encourages tragic moods and the associated logic of the exception.
 There is a widespread tendency among leftists for hysterical performances of moral zealotry, and adopting extremely impracticable positions such as Palestinian nationalism.
-Continuing this critique farther, it seems that leftism refers either to this impracticable zealotry, or else it is secrecy.